 Most of their tours begin at an eatery on an unassuming street near Tahir Square.
 It’s here that a large slice of that macarona bechamel is slid onto the table as soon as Laila and I are seated.
 This carb heavy dish is reminiscent of lasagna: substitute penne as the base carb and add bechamel sauce, minced meat with onions, garlic and spices then top that with a scoop of tomato sauce.
 “Egyptian culture has a lot of influences from a lot of different cuisines,” Laila continues.
 “This is something that is inspired by the Greek dish, pastitsio.
 Even though this didn’t really originate here, it’s been here for over a hundred years and it’s something we really consider local.”

 The pasta is accompanied by muyyet salata – also known by a much more hipster-friendly name: salad water.
 This, I am informed, is typically scarfed down before the main course.
 It is pungent, offensive to my nostrils, but those adjectives don’t convey the taste, which is actually refreshing.
 The combination of vinegar, oil, lemon, dill, salt, pepper, garlic, cucumber and chili powder served in a tin cup goes down easy.
 The bechamel?
 Not so much.

 Laila and I end our night on a rooftop discussing the Egypt that was and is.
-We are full, hopeful sips of hot green tea will help delay the imminent onset of “itis.”
-I did not know what to expect on this tour, but left it as Laila hopes all guests do.
+We are full and hopeful that sips of hot green tea will help delay the imminent onset of “itis.”
+I did not know what to expect on this tour but left it as Laila hopes all guests do.
 “We want people to walk away with a memorable experience that is informative and definitely fun.
 We want people to remember that time they ate their way through the streets and alleyways of Downtown Cairo,” she concludes.
 I certainly do and will.